aseedb/CryoVesNet-Manuscript/manuscript.md

 Synaptic vesicles (SVs) play a central role in neurotransmission, facilitating the release of neurotransmitters into the synaptic cleft.
 These vesicles undergo a series of molecular interactions with various protein complexes, transitioning from a tethered to a primed state, and eventually to neurotransmitter release through exocytosis.
-Synapsins have been identified as key proteins in regulating the availability of SV for exocytosis.
+Synapsins have been identified as key proteins in regulating the availability of SVs for exocytosis.
 It has been hypothesized that synapsins cross-link SVs, thereby preventing their premature release.

-CryoET emerges as a powerful tool to address these challenges, offering unparalleled insights into the molecular architecture of synapses.
+Cryo-ET emerges as a powerful tool to address these challenges, offering unparalleled insights into the molecular architecture of synapses.
 Accurate segmentation of structures such as vesicles, connectors, and tethers is essential for a comprehensive understanding of synaptic function.
-CryoET, however, is not without its challenges.
+Cryo-ET, however, is not without its challenges.
 The technique suffers from a high level of noise and anisotropic resolution (known as the missing wedge phenomenon), which complicates data analysis and interpretation.
 Addressing these challenges is crucial for obtaining clear and accurate tomographic reconstructions.

-### CryoVesNet: Automatic Vesicle Segmentation in CryoET
+### CryoVesNet: Automatic Vesicle Segmentation in Cryo-ET

 By utilizing a U-Net architecture trained on manually segmented tomograms and postprocessing steps, we have developed a system that can efficiently and accurately segment synaptic vesicles in tomographic datasets.
 In particular, CryoVesNet is uniquely insensitive to the missing wedge and can segment complete vesicles even if the membrane is not fully visible in the tomogram.